 Maysoon proves that no dream is impossible.
 She proves that we can always be cause of someone’s smile and laughter, whatever the circumstance.
 She proves that you can spread happiness no matter what!

-She says, “If there was an Oppression Olympics, I would win the gold medal.
+She adds, “If there was an Oppression Olympics, I would win the gold medal.
 I’m Palestinian, Muslim, I’m female, I’m disabled, and I live in New Jersey.”

 Watch her TED video, in which she says, “People with disabilities are the largest minority in the world, and we are the most underrepresented in entertainment.”